toshimaru/blog.toshima.ru/_posts/2020-01-02-rails-migration-bulk-true.md

 end
 ```

-`bulk: true` means the schema changes will be squashed into one.
+Using `bulk: true` means that all the schema changes will be batched into one operation.

 Run `db:migrate`.